In my August 4/2018 post, I presented psychiatrist Ian Stevenson, who spent decades investigating children who speak of

 Subhadra was waiting for them with other members of her family.

 In the house he was shown photographs in which he correctly identified many people, including two photos of Shaktipal – “me” – though Shaktipal was only visible from behind.

 Gopal correctly identified a room as his bedroom.
 When his mother reproved him for touching a piano he said, “Why should I not touch it?
 It belongs to me.”
 He then demonstrated that he could play it a bit, though he had never received lessons.

 The above is a brief summary of Stevenson’s account of Gopal Gupta/Shaktipal Sharma and their two families.
 Gopal was typical of many of these children, except that at nine years old Stevenson says most have lost their memories of the past life.
 As late as 1971, at age 15, Gopal told Stevenson that he still remembered the past life, though he now wished to forget it.

 Think of what this means if it’s true.
-Given the quality of Stevenson’s investigation, I don’t see how it can be considered not to be true.
+Yet, given the quality of Stevenson’s investigation, I don’t see how it can be considered not to be true.

 How can a mind be connected to the mind of someone who died eight years earlier?
 This is not telepathy where two people share images or thoughts.
-This isn’t the ‘afterlife’, what research psychologist J.B.
-Rhine called the ‘Mount Everest of paranormal phenomena’.
+This isn’t the ‘afterlife’.
 This is something even bigger than that.

 Of course, the traditional view is that a soul has exited one body and re-entered another – reincarnation.
 But this, I think, is only useful as a metaphor, not as an explanation.